 Business Rates: What you need to know

-Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value that is set by the Valuation Officers of the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
-They draw up and maintain a full list of all rateable values, available on their website at www.voa.gov.uk or you can view a copy at:
+The assessment is carried out by the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
+They draw up and maintain a full list of all rateable values which are available to the public on their website at www.voa.gov.uk.

 If you stop paying, the Council will take recovery action against you to collect any unpaid Business Rates.
 This may result in the issue of a court summons and the addition of court costs.

-For those ratepayers who would otherwise have seen significant increases in their Rates liability, the Government has put in place a £2billion transitional relief scheme to limit and phase in changes in rATE bills as a result of the 2010 revaluation.
+In order to reduce the impact for those ratepayers who would otherwise have seen significant increases in their Rates liability, the Government has put in place a £2billion transitional relief scheme.
+This scheme is designed to limit and phase in changes in Rate bills as a result of the 2010 revaluation by setting a limit on the amount that any ratepayer’s charge can increase per year.
 To help pay for the limits on increases in bills, there also have to be limits on reductions in bills.

 The transitional arrangements are applied automatically and are shown on the front of your bill.
 More information on revaluation 2010 can be found at www.voa.gov.uk